moritzmossb/python-build-system/README.md

 target "card" has it's source file in `<project-root>/src/card/card.cpp`.
 Dependencies are implementation files you use in your project, e.g. when you include `card.hpp` in your `main.cpp`.
 Dependencies are added via their target name.

+Currently supported unit-types are:

+* `single`, project consists of single file
+* `object`, supplied file is to compiled into an object (meant as helper for exec)
+* `exec`, all dependencies are compiled into objects, including the specified file, then they are linked into an executable with name `name`

+If a build-dir is specified (i.e. it's not `.` or `..`), then all object files are moved there after an `exec` target has been compiled.